Documentation

 }

-Note that to target extended properties of events, you'll also need to configure the types of your useAnalyticsEvent callback function to expect an event of such type.
+Note that to target extended properties of events, you'll also need to configure the types of your useAnalyticsEvent callback function to expect an event of that type.

 _14